mohanr/mohanr.github.io/_posts/2018-08-06-TensorFlow-Recipes.md

 ### How does _tf.scan_ work ?

 I will add more explanation is due time.
-But for now this code one row of a _tf.zeros(5,5)_ tensor.
-But this is way more powerful than this.
+But for now this code updates one row of a _tf.zeros(5,5)_ tensor.
+But _tf.scan_ is way more powerful than this.

 {% highlight Python %}